lukewhrit/spacebin/README.md

   * Document ID lengths vary between instances.
 For `spaceb.in`, they will be exactly 8 characters
   * Returns a `plain/text` file containing the content of the document.

+> [!TIP]
-There are two additional non-API routes that are documented: `/ping`: returns a 200 OK if the service is online, and `/config`: returns a JSON body with the instances configuration settings.
+> There are two additional non-API routes that are documented: `/ping`: returns a 200 OK if the service is online, and `/config`: returns a JSON body with the instances configuration settings.

 ## Credits

-Spacebin (and all other associated programs) is a project designed and maintained by Luke Whritenour.
-Spirit was forked from [hastebin](https://github.com/toptal/haste-server) by John Crepezzi (now managed by Toptal), and although it no longer contains **any** code from the original we'd like to thank him regardless.
-Spirit itself is built using [Chi](https://github.com/go-chi/chi), and [pq](https://github.com/lib/pq), [Ozzo Validation](https://github.com/go-ozzo/ozzo-validation), [Cron](https://github.com/robfig/cron), [env](https://github.com/caarlos0/env), and (of course) [Go](https://go.dev/) itself!
+Spacebin is a project designed and maintained by Luke Whritenour.
+Spacebin started out as a fork of [hastebin](https://github.com/toptal/haste-server).
+Although it no longer contains *any* code from the original, we'd like to acknowledge our roots regardless.

+Spacebin itself is built using Go and various libraries (i.e. [Chi](https://github.com/go-chi/chi), [pq](https://github.com/lib/pq), [Ozzo Validation](https://github.com/go-ozzo/ozzo-validation), [Cron](https://github.com/robfig/cron), [env](https://github.com/caarlos0/env)).
-You can see a full list of code contributors to Spirit [here, on Github](https://github.com/lukewhrit/spacebin/graphs/contributors).

-Additionally, we'd like to thank [@jackdorland](https://github.com/jackdorland) for designing our logo/brand.
+A full list of code contributors is available [on Github](https://github.com/lukewhrit/spacebin/graphs/contributors).
+We'd also like to thank [@jackdorland](https://github.com/jackdorland) for designing our logo/brand.

 ## Vulnerabilities